anywhichway/reasondb/README.md

 `options` - See storage types above for the only current options, which are instantiated storage clients.
 Additionally, inserts can be made fasters by setting `{saveIndexAsync:true}` in the options object.
 When set to true, indexes are only saved during otherwise idle time rather than after each update.

 ## JOQULAR - JavaScript Object QUery LAnguage Representation

+ReasonDB supports both a pattern based query mechanism using the predicates below and a functional query mechanism.
+See the documentation for `select` for more details.

 ### Predicates